Spousal Open Work Permit

 Yes, you can leave Canada and come back as long as you still have an active work permit.

-However, as soon as the maintained status kicks in, you should not leave Canada, because you are going to loose that maintained status.
-Maintained status kicks in after the current work permit expires.
+However, once your maintained status kicks in, you should not leave Canada, as doing so will result in the loss of that maintained status.
+It’s important to note that maintained status begins only after your current work permit expires.

-You can no longer work after you re-enter!
-At the border, you will be questioned like any other visitor upon entry.
-I emphasize: You are then only allowed to enter as a visitor, you are no longer allowed to work and have to wait until the Spousal Open Work Permit is approved.
-It is at the discretion of the border officials whether they let you back into Canada as a tourist.
+Additionally, once you re-enter, you will no longer be permitted to work.
+At the border, you will be questioned just like any other visitor.
+To emphasize, you will only be allowed to enter as a visitor.
+This means you are no longer authorized to work and must wait until your Spousal Open Work Permit is approved.
+Keep in mind that it is ultimately up to the border officials whether they allow you to re-enter Canada as a tourist.

 Tip on how you can double your stay in Canada

-Let’s use Susan and Michael from Australia to show it in an example.
+Let’s use Susan and Michael from Australia as an example to show how this works in practice:

-• Susan applies for and activates the 2 year Working Holiday work permit
+1. First, Susan applies for and activates a 2-year Working Holiday work permit.

-• About one year into the work permits, Michael applies for the Working Holiday
+4. About a year later, Michael applies for his own 2-year Working Holiday permit.

 Do I also need health insurance for the Spousal Open Work Permit (SOWP)?